People's Assembly of Syria: Sectarian representation

+Hashim al-Atassi announced as the president of Syria after a unanimous vote in the Chamber of Deputies, the predecessor of the People's Assembly, in December 1949.

 The representation of various sects in the Syrian parliament has evolved over time, influenced by both formal allocations and informal practices.
-The 1930 Constitution mandated fair representation for religious minorities in both parliament and top-tier government positions, similar to Lebanon's system.
+The 1930 constitution mandated fair representation for religious minorities in both parliament and top government positions, similar to Lebanon's current confessional allocation system.
 This allocation continued until 1949, when it was abolished by Husni al-Za'im.
-The 1950 Constitution further eliminated sectarian seat allocations, though it maintained reserved seats for non-Muslims, such as Christians and Jews who had at least one representative in the 1920s, as well as for nomadic Bedouins.
+The 1950 constitution further eliminated sectarian seat allocations, though it maintained reserved seats for non-Muslims, such as Christians and Jews who had at least one representative in the 1920s, as well as for nomadic Bedouins.
 Notably, seats designated for Bedouins were filled by tribal leaders rather than through elections.

-The Yazidis (around 13,000 people) were entirely excluded from parliamentary representation, as the Syrian state did not recognize their faith, classifying them as Sunni Muslims.
+Syrian Yazidis, which number around 13,000 people at the time, were entirely excluded from parliamentary representation as the Syrian state did not recognize their faith, classifying them as Sunni Muslims.
 Furthermore, Kurdish political representation in Syria was limited due to the denial of citizenship to many Kurds, particularly following the 1962 census.

-Under Hafez al-Assad's rule, which began in 1971, the Ba'ath Party dominated the political landscape.
-While the 1973 Constitution did not specify sectarian quotas, the regime maintained a balance to ensure representation of key groups.
-According to data from 2024, the 250 seats in the People's Council are distributed as follows: Sunni Muslims (171 seats), reflecting their majority status in Syria's population, Alawites (39 seats), corresponding to their demographic proportion, Christians (23 seats), allocated across various provinces, Druze (9 seats), with a significant number from the Suwayda Governorate, Shia Muslims (5 seats), Ismailis (2 seats), Murshidites (1 seat).
+Under Ba'athist rule from 1971 until 2024, the Ba'ath Party dominated the political landscape.
+While the 1973 constitution did not specify sectarian quotas, the Ba'athist-led regime maintained a balance to ensure representation of key groups.
+According to data from 2024, the 250 seats in the People's Council are distributed as follows: Sunni Muslims (171 seats), reflecting their majority status in Syria's population, Alawites (39 seats), corresponding to their demographic proportion, Christians (23 seats), allocated across various provinces, Druze (9 seats), with a significant number from the Suwayda Governorate, Shia Muslims (5 seats), Ismailis (2 seats) and Murshidites (1 seat).

+Out of a 210-member People's Assembly formed after the fall of the Ba'athist government in 2024, 140 seats were allocated through a transitional electoral process.
+Of those elected, six were women and 10 were minority representatives (Kurds, Christians, and two Alawites).
+The 70 appointed members included 15 women, with officials stating the appointments were intended to address limited representation in the elected portion of the assembly.

-Last election
+Latest election

-Elections were last held on 5 October 2025.
-President Ahmed al-Sharaa has yet to select the remaining 70 seats as of now.
+Graph of the party split among 210 seats.